 The drilling of exploration well, Khamiso-1, commenced on June 30, 2016 to test the potential of hydrocarbons of the Pirkoh Limestone formation of Eocene age.
 Total depth of 753 meters was achieved on July 28, 2016.
-During a short duration pre-stimulation test on a 32/64-inch choke, the well flowed gas at an average rate of 2.95 MMcf/d, having heating value of approximately 697 Btu/Scf, with an average wellhead flowing pressure of 505 psi.
+During a short duration pre-stimulation test on a 32/64-inch choke, the well flowed gas at an average rate of 2.95 MMcf/d, having a heating value of approximately 697 Btu/Scf, with an average wellhead flowing pressure of 505 psi.
 The Khamiso-1 well was completed in the Pirkoh Limestone Formation of Eocene age.
-The operator is in the process of applying for an extended well testing of Khamiso-1 well.